Two-Factor Authentication is an awesome feature that adds an almost insurmountable second layer of security to any online account that supports it.

-In a nutshell, Two-Factor Authentication works by requiring anyone trying to log into an account to enter a security code received via either an SMS text message or an authenticator app before being allowed to log in to your account.
+In a nutshell, Two-Factor Authentication works by requiring anyone trying to log into an account to enter a security code they received on YOUR mobile phone before being allowed to log in to your account.

-Like most other popular online services, PayPal supports two-factor authentication.
+Like most other popular online services, PayPal supports Two-Factor Authentication (they refer to it as 2-Step Verification).
 Just follow the steps below to enable it on your account:

-Note: You’ll need to access your PayPal account via a web browser on a laptop or desktop computer in order to enable Two-Factor Authentication.
+Note: You’ll need to access your PayPal account via a web browser on a laptop or desktop computer in order to enable Two-Step Verification.
 For whatever reason, PayPal doesn’t offer the option to set it up via the mobile app.

-2 – Click on your name on the right side of the blue bar at the top of the page, then select Profile Settings from the drop-down menu.
+2 – Hover your mouse pointer over your name on the right side of the blue bar at the top of the page, then select Profile Settings from the drop-down menu.

-3 – Click the Update link at the end of the 2-step verification field and follow the prompts as they appear.
+3 – Click the Update link at the far-right end of the 2-step verification line and follow the prompts as they appear.

-After you’ve successfully enabled Two-Factor Authentication you’ll need to retrieve the security code from the text message or authenticator app every time you attempt to log in to your PayPal account
+After you’ve successfully enabled Two-Factor Verification you’ll need to retrieve the security code from the text message or authenticator app every time you attempt to log in to your PayPal account

 To complete the login process, simply enter the security code into the text box provided on the login page.